The Xometry app works best with JavaScript enabled!

 5. It is used for constructing offshore drilling platforms and oil rigs.

-How Is A572 Carbon Steel Made?
+How A572 Carbon Steel is Made

 Iron ore usually gets melted in a blast furnace to produce A572 carbon steel.
 Limestone and iron ore are combined, and the mixture is heated in a furnace along with coke (a type of carbon).
 The iron ore undergoes a chemical reaction as a result of the intense heat, which produces molten iron.
 The processes of refining eliminate various impurities.
 Alloying substances like silicon, phosphorus, and manganese are added to give the molten iron the desired properties.
 After being cast into different shapes, such as plates, bars, or structural sections, the molten steel is cooled and formed into the finished products.

-What Is the Chemical Composition of A572 Carbon Steel?
+Chemical Composition of A572 Carbon Steel

 A572 carbon steel typically contains the following percentages of material shown in Table 1: